 Use maple syrup for a vegan option.
 A lighter-coloured syrup will be better as it won’t overpower the delicate flavours.

 If you don’t have popsicle moulds, reusable muffin liners or paper cups work well.
 No popsicle sticks?
 Use spoons!

 Let’s connect!
 For more OE, follow along on Instagram, Facebook, and Pinterest, purchase the Occasionally Eggs cookbook, or subscribe for new posts via email.
 If you make this recipe, I’d love to see!
 Tag your instagram versions with @occasionallyeggs and #occasionallyeggs.

 - 1 teaspoon fresh ginger, grated

-- Juice of three lemons
+- Juice of three lemons (~⅓ cup)

-- 60 ml / 1/4 cup honey or maple syrup
+- 60 ml (¼ cup) honey or maple syrup

 - Place the elderflower, lemon zest, and ginger into a large heatproof bowl.
 Stir in the boiling water, and steep for 10 minutes.

 - Pour into popsicle moulds and add a small spoon or stick, then freeze for at least four hours before serving.

 * The green of elderflowers is poisonous in large quantities, so avoid adding any here.

 Amount Per Serving: Calories: 70Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 25mgCarbohydrates: 19gFiber: 2gSugar: 15gProtein: 1g

 This data is provided by a calculator and is a rough estimation of the nutritional information in this recipe.